mapzy/website/pages/legal/dpa.md

 permalink: "/legal/dpa"
 ---

-Note: The following DPA applies to Mapzy Cloud only and not to self-hosted which would be hosted on your own servers and therefore the DPA isn’t needed.
+Note: The following DPA applies to Mapzy Cloud only and not to Mapzy Self-Hosted which would be hosted on your own servers and therefore the DPA isn’t needed.

-Plausible Analytics is a European company and our data infrastructure is based in Germany covered by the EU's strong data privacy laws.
+Mapzy is a European company and our data infrastructure is based in Germany covered by the EU's strong data privacy laws.
 Processing and storing data in a secure, fair, and transparent way is extremely important to us.

 This Data Processing Agreement (“DPA”) is an addendum to the [Terms of Service](https://mapzy.io/terms) between Mapzy and the customer.